ValerianDedaj/SE_Project_Phase1_MyHome/README.md

 ·   	User Story for a Client:
 Title: Review Freelancer Proposals and Hire
 As a Client, I want to be able to review proposals submitted by freelancers for my project, so that I can assess their suitability and hire the most qualified candidate.
-Acceptance Criteria:]
+Acceptance Criteria:
-[1.
-Proposal Overview:
+1. Proposal Overview:
 I can view a summary of all proposals received for the job I offered.
 2. Detailed Proposal View:
 I can click on individual proposals to view detailed information, including the freelancer's profile, proposal message, and attached portfolio samples or relevant files.